 Any school located within New York State is eligible to participate once per school year, subject to available funding.
 The program is open to fourth grade classes and above.
-Schools must schedule field trips for an entire grade level in a single reservation, even for multi day trips.
+Schools may schedule field trips for an entire grade level which must be submitted in a single reservation, even for multi-day trips.